 ――The most important factor in Japanese baths is the thermal effect.
 When the body temperatures rises in hot water and blood flow improves, carbon dioxide is washed away and oxygen gets delivered to the whole body faster, making you feel refreshed.
 I think that doing this every day is one of the reasons that have led to the longevity of Japanese people (Mr. Goto).

-Although there are basic rules to follow, each person can enjoy the bath in their own way.
-There are many hot springs and public baths in Japan, so please enjoy them accordingly to what you’re trying to get out of them.
+Although there are basic rules to follow, each person can enjoy the bath in their way.
+There are many hot springs and public baths in Japan, so please enjoy them accordingly to what you try to get out of them.

 Person who we interviewed: